freshfrogs/freshfrogs.github.io/wiki/index.md

 - Frog Types

-    - Red Eyed Tree Frogs
+    - **Red Eyed Tree Frogs** are extremely rare and come in many different colors.
+The rarest being the "natural" Red Eyed Tree Frog that features distict colorations.

-    - Blue Dart Frogs
+    - **Blue & Golden Dart Frogs** are rare and unique poison dart Frogs, the rarest being those that contain the "natural" trait.

-    - Golden Dart Frogs
+    - **Splendid Leaf Frogs**

-    - Splendid Leaf Frogs
+    - **Strawberry Dart Frogs**

     - **Tree Frogs** Tree frogs are the most basic Frog type and contain various green patterns, with EIGHT different types.